DNDonchev20/PhysicsProject-2021/README.md

 Application for calculation of various physical quantities and laws.
 ---------------------------------------------- --------------------------------------
-You can choose from 4 different options:
+You can choose between 4 different options:
 1. Second principle of mechanics
 2. Acceleration of planets
 3. Equilibrium movement at inclined plane